-The Southern Highlands, NSW, is made up of 16 towns all within easy reach of Sydney, Canberra and the Illawarra.
+The Southern Highlands, New South Wales, is made up of 16 towns all within easy reach of Sydney, Canberra and the Illawarra.
 The region is a quick escape from the hustle and bustle of the city and is complete with natural wonders, historic townships and some of the best food and wine anywhere.
-There’s so much to see and do in the Southern Highlands that, honestly, we won’t be able to cover it all in just this one article.
+There are so many things to do in the Southern Highlands, so much to see and do, that honestly we won’t be able to cover it all in just this one article.

-However, consider this a taster, an intro, a first step into the region and its gorgeous towns separated by bushland and green pastures.
-Find out how to get there, what might be your first stops in the Southern Highlands and also what kinds of things you can do and see because once down there you will feel as if you are a world away from Sydney—and yet, you’re only 130 kilometres down the Hume.
+However, consider this a taster, an intro, a first step into the region and the gorgeous Southern Highlands towns separated by bushland and green pastures.
+Find out how to get there, a few of the main towns and villages and also what kinds of things you can do and see because once down there you will feel as if you are a world away from Sydney—and yet, you’re only 130 kilometres down the Hume.

 Table Of Contents